 Saturday mornings (times will be advised in advance):

 Cross-country training (January and February) and track sessions (April and May).

-The forthcoming training schedule can be found in the calendar.
+The forthcoming training sessions can be found in the Schedules.

 As far as possible, the Club aims to protect the welfare of all members engaged in training or competition activities.
 However, there are a few simple guidelines which should be followed at all times: –

 - All club members must take personal responsibility for their own safety, whilst keeping a watchful eye on others running in the same group, particularly new members.
 Consideration should be given to others, including members of the public.

 - You should report any problems encountered whilst running on training routes.
 For example, dangerous styles, damaged pavements, potholes, poor visibility etc.